-If you’ve been climbing for a few years, then it’s likely that you have (or soon will) reach a plateau in your climbing ability.
+Up your game with an online climbing coach: If you’ve been climbing for a few years, then it’s likely that you have (or soon will) reached a plateau in your climbing ability.
 Answering the question “How can I improve at climbing?” is a difficult one.

 I recently started using an online coach, and have really loved it so far.
 I think online coaching can be a great tool if used correctly.
 So, to help you get the most out of it, I made a quick list of the things I’ve found most important to consider when starting a training regimen.

 - Be honest with yourself AND your trainer about how much time you can commit.
 Pledging to double your normal climbing hours is a surefire way to fail in your training plans.
 If you haven’t been able to make it to the gym 4 times a week in the past, be really honest with yourself as to whether you’ll be able to now.
 Unless you recently quit your job or finished school, it’s unlikely that you’ll magically find several more hours a week for training.

 But rest assured that even if you’re only able to keep up with your 3 days a week climbing schedule, doing more focused exercises and specific training should still help you get stronger.
 Promising yourself that you’ll spend significantly more time training and then not being able to live up to your promise is an easy way to make you feel like you’re failing at your training plan.

 - Enlist a training partner.
 It’s always more motivating to work out with a friend who will cheer you on.
 Convince a friend to sign up with you and hold each other accountable for getting your week’s worth of training in.
 Your plans might be slightly different, especially if you’re climbing at different levels or training for different goals.
 But, even if you’re not doing all the same exercises, you can still push each other to work harder and maintain focus, especially after a month or two or when the psyche starts to wane.